lucylow/Covid_Control/README.md

 An LSTM neural network model [23, 20] is trained with publicly available data on infections and NPIs [22]in a number of countries and applied to predicting how the pandemic will unfold in them in the future.
 The predictions are cascaded one day at a time and constrained to a meaningful range.

 Even with current limited data, the predictions are surprisingly accurate and well-behaved.
 This result suggests that the data-driven machine learning approach is potentially a powerful new tool for epidemiological modeling.
-This is the first main contribution of the paper

-to extend the models from prediction to prescription.
+This is the first main contribution of the paper to extend the models from prediction to prescription.

 Using the data-driven LSTM model as the Predictor, a Prescriptor is evolved in a multi-objective setting to minimize the number of COVID-19 cases, as well as the number and stringency of NPIs (representing economic impact).

 ---------

 ## Training the model

 These baselines included linear regression, random forest regression (RF), support vector regression (SVR) with an RBF kernel, and feed-forward neural network regression (MLP).
-Each baseline was implemented with sci-kit learn, using their default parameters [54].
+Each baseline was implemented with sci-kit learn, using their default parameters.

 The model was trained until validation MAE did not improve for 20 epochs, at which point the weights yielding the best validation MAE were restored.
 Since the model and